-Phase 3 will focus on WAN optimization, testing Internet Protocol Voice Service (IPVS) and the underlying transport (MPLS or Internet Protocol Service (IPS) access) that enables IPVS.
-SD-WAN optimization would leverage the IPS port pricing proposed to gain cost savings to improve performance and availability as directed by the information in our Cost Proposal (submitted separately).
-While most providers require new AA to deploy IPS, MetTel's AA pricing and solution can and will support MPLS ports and easy migration to IPS ports when needed.
-This unique flexibility is enabled based on how MetTel terminates AA into our backbone nodes, where the AA is an independent asset from the MPLS or IPS port.
+Phase 3 will focus on WAN optimization, testing the underlying transport.
+SD-WAN optimization would leverage the DIA port pricing proposed to gain cost savings to improve performance and availability as directed by the information in our Cost Proposal (submitted separately).
+While most providers require new AA to deploy DIA, MetTel's AA pricing and solution can and will support MPLS ports and easy migration to DIA ports when needed.
+This unique flexibility is enabled based on how MetTel terminates AA into our backbone nodes, where the AA is an independent asset from the MPLS or DIA port.

 MetTel will provide continuous testing and performance verification for all migration phases, including lab testing.
 MetTel's network design and capabilities allow WVOT to create test use cases in the production network without adversely impacting the experience of WVOT users and thus, not disrupting the delivery of the WVOT mission.
 In Phase 3, MetTel will execute the detailed design for a new WAN-based architecture, as defined in MetTel's final migration plan with the final design after WVOT approval.
 MetTel will document the results expected based on laboratory tests conducted during earlier phases as part of the final design.
-Key to MetTel's proposed design is MetTel's WAN-enabled network and enabled Edge routers deployed and migrated during Phase 2.
+Key to MetTel's proposed design is MetTel's WAN-enabled network Edge routers deployed and migrated during Phase 2.

 MetTel's WAN solution provides direct and secure methods to connect WVOT locations to Cloud services directly.
 MetTel provides Megaport Cloud Access directly from the MetTel backbone nodes.

 Any solution added during Phase 3 will undergo testing in partnership with WVOT to ensure costs, performance, and security align with all WVOT mission objectives.